jonaskello/shelf_history_api_fallback/README.md

 Shelf middleware to proxy requests through a specified index page, useful for Single Page Applications that utilise the HTML5 History API.

-This is a Dart port of the Javascript [connect-history-api-fallback][https://github.com/bripkens/connect-history-api-fallback] middleware.
+This is a Dart port of the Javascript [connect-history-api-fallback](https://github.com/bripkens/connect-history-api-fallback) middleware.

 ## Introduction

 Single Page Applications (SPA) typically only utilise one index file that is accessible by web browsers: usually `index.html`.
-Navigation in the application is then commonly handled using JavaScript with the help of the [HTML5 History API](http://www.w3.org/html/wg/drafts/html/master/single-page.html#the-history-interface).
+Navigation in the application is then commonly handled using client-side script with the help of the [HTML5 History API](http://www.w3.org/html/wg/drafts/html/master/single-page.html#the-history-interface).
 This results in issues when the user hits the refresh button or is directly accessing a page other than the landing page, e.g. `/help` or `/help/online`